devonfw/mrchecker/template/README.md

 To use this template the following steps have to be followed:

-* Download the template.
+* Download the template (you can clone it via git or download a zip from [here](https://downgit.github.io/#/home?url=https:%2F%2Fgithub.com%2Fdevonfw%2Fmrchecker%2Ftree%2Fdevelop%2Ftemplate)).

-* Import it as a Maven project using an IDE like Eclipse or IntelliJ.
+* Import it as a Maven project using an IDE like IntelliJ or Eclipse.

 * Adjust pom.xml according to your needs.